2014 United States House of Representatives elections in Oklahoma: Predictions

+Results

 District 2

 The 2nd district is located in Green Country and Kiamichi Country and includes the city of Muskogee and numerous sparsely populated counties.
-The incumbent is Republican Markwayne Mullin, who has represented the district since 2013.
+Incumbent Republican Markwayne Mullin, who had represented the district since 2013, ran for re-election.
 He was elected with 57% of the vote in 2012, succeeding retiring Democratic incumbent Dan Boren.
-The district has a PVI of R+20.
+The district had a PVI of R+20.